DelusionalSimon/glm-infused-sweetnet/idea_dump.md

   - add a link to the original github project for people that want to look into the messy history
   - "For the full development history and commit log of this project, please refer to the original repository: [Link to your original (large) GitHub repo]"
 - Add a note on the Euclidian distance analysis when comparing how the embeddings work, highlighting how little the infused models change, suggesting that they have relevant data in them.
+  - changed to compare the model before and after training, and found that the trainable and fixed baseline models get initiated with random embeddings
 -

 # things to improve in glycowork